moe-mizrak/validator-guard/README.md

 ```

 ### Attributes
 More attributes will be added in the future.
-You can also create your custom attributes as explained in the [Create Your Own Attribute](#create-your-own-attribute) section.
+You can also create/add your custom attributes as explained in the [Create Your Own Attribute](#create-your-own-attribute) section.
 We will cover the following attributes in this section:
 * [IntervalGuard](#intervalguard)
 * [DateGuard](#dateguard)